Wilhelm2/ErrorDetectors/README.md

 4. **NodePC:** Causally orders messages with Probabilistic clocks and without using error detectors or message recovery.
 5. **NodeDetector:** Base class of nodes that use error detectors to analyze messages before delivering them.
 6. **NodeWithoutRecovery:** Uses error detectors to analyze messages before delivering them without recovering causal dependencies.
-7. **NodeWithRecovery:** Uses erorr detectors to analyze messages before delivering them, recovers the causal dependencies of message tagged by the error detector as not causally ordered, and ensures their causal order delivery.
+7. **NodeWithRecovery:** Uses error detectors to analyze messages before delivering them, recovers the causal dependencies of message tagged by the error detector as not causally ordered, and ensures their causal order delivery.
 8. **NodeWithRecoveryTest:** Uses the hash-based error detectors using clock differences.
-Additionnaly to **6**, before requering the causal dependencies of a message *m* tries to find the hash of *m* with messages that the node did not deliver yet.
+Additionally to **6**, before requiring the causal dependencies of a message *m* tries to find the hash of *m* with messages that the node did not deliver yet.

 # OMNeT++